global-asp/asp-source/en/0294_grandmas-bananas.md

 # Grandma's bananas

 ##
-Grandma's garden was wonderful full of sorghum, millet, and cassava.
+Grandma's garden was wonderful, full of sorghum, millet, and cassava.

 But best of all were the bananas.